tiantz17/CARA/README.md

 - **EF@5%**: Enrichment factor at top 5%.
 The hit compounds are defined as those with top 5% highest activities.

 - **SR@1%**: Success rate at top 1%.
 The hit compounds are defined as those with top 1% highest activities.
 Success: at least one hit compound ranked at the top 1% of the list by predicted scores.

+- **SR@5%**: Success rate at top 5%.
+The hit compounds are defined as those with top 5% highest activities.
+Success: at least one hit compound ranked at the top 5% of the list by predicted scores.

 For the LO task, we need the overall ranking of compounds, therefore we use correlation coefficients.